 - Add the wet to the dry ingredients and mix briefly with a spatula.
 Do not overwork, the dough must be lumpy.

-- Fill muffin liners with a tsp of batter and cook in the preheated oven for 10 minutes, then lower the temperature to 350° F (180° C) and cook for about 10 more minutes or until nice and golden and a cake tester inserted in the middle comes out dry.
+- Fill muffin liners with a teaspoon of batter and cook in the preheated oven for 10 minutes, then lower the temperature to 350° F (180° C) and cook for about 10 more minutes or until nice and golden and a cake tester inserted in the middle comes out dry.

 - Take out of the oven and set on a wire rack to cool.